Can Cats be Vegan?

 Author: Dr. Catherine Barnette

 Dr. Barnette is a small animal veterinarian with 14 years of clinical experience in small animal general practice.
 She currently divides her time between part-time clinical practice and freelance writing, while also volunteering in her community.
-Her primary medical interests are preventive medicine and client education.View all 2 articles Learn about our editorial process
+Her primary medical interests are preventive medicine and client education.View all 3 articles Learn about our editorial process and veterinary review board.

 Updated on: 07/24/2020